Starlk7/Magiceden-Launchpad-Bot/README.md

 Using selenium webdriver.
 Can mint from multiply wallets with threads.

+At startup, all windows will be launched and configured one by one, but when the time comes, all configured windows will try to mint at the same time.

 Waiting for minting is up to 24 hours, so run this script later than 24 hours before mint.

 Now working only with Solana, other networks is coming...